electro-framework/installer/Readme.md

 # electro installer

-> A command line tool to create new, blank, *Electro framework* projects
+> A command line tool to create new *Electro framework* projects

 ## Installation